thomas-dsm/Concession-DASILVAMENDONCALEMETAYER/service/README.md

 ### VOITURE

 * GET `/voiture/getAll`
- Return 200 with list of voiture json
+ Return 200 with list of voitures json

 * GET `/voiture/get/{immat}`
   Return 200 with a voiture json